Blaven hike Isle of Skye

 Hiking to Blaven, what to expect, and our experience

-Hiking trail to Bla Bheinn was recently upgraded and you can expect to follow a well maintained track for the initial approach to Blaven (approximately 3 km).
-This section gently rises as it runs thru moorland and along the Allt na Dunaiche stream, with beautiful views to Blaven and other peaks along the high ridge (Clach Glas and Sgurr nan Each).
+The hiking trail to Bla Bheinn was recently upgraded, and for the initial approach (approximately 3 km), you can expect a well-maintained track.
+This section gradually ascends through moorland, following the Allt na Dunaiche stream, with stunning views of Blaven and the surrounding peaks along the high ridge, including Clach Glas and Sgurr nan Each.

-Some 1.5 km into the hike you will have to cross Allt nan Dunaiche via stepping stones.
-We used hiking poles for improve balance and support.
+Around 1.5 km into the hike, you’ll need to cross the Allt na Dunaiche using stepping stones.
+We found hiking poles helpful for added balance and support.

 Bla Bheinn hike skye